See below for information on the following appeals.

-- Complete and submit a FAFSA online.
-You will need your Department of Education FSA ID to complete this process.
+- Complete and submit a FAFSA or CA Dream Application online.
 Under Your Dependency Status section, select I am unable to provide parental information and continue the process until you have completely submitted your FAFSA or CA Dream Application.
 Your FAFSA or CA Dream Application will be incomplete, an EFC will not be calculated and you will not be awarded financial aid at this time.

 - Complete and submit the CSU, Chico Dependency Status Appeal, which may be downloaded from our Web site.
 Make sure all relevant documentation is attached.
 Select the correct appeal form for the appropriate year.
-Students filing a 2015-2016 FAFSA should use the 2015-2016 Dependency Status Appeal form.
+Students filing a 2016-2017 FAFSA or CA Dream Application should use the 2016-2017 Dependency Status Appeal form.

 After Filing the FAFSA and Submitting Your Appeal:

 - If your appeal is approved, we will notify you and submit a correction to the Central Processing System with all appropriate dependency override codes.
 Your financial aid will be packaged based on independent status.

 - If your appeal is not approved, we will notify you about our decision.
-In order to receive a financial aid package, you MUST then provide parent financial information and signatures using FAFSA online.
-Return to www.fafsa.ed.gov.
-Select “Correction,” and provide all necessary information, including all required parent information.
+In order to receive a financial aid package, you MUST then provide parent financial information and signatures.

 Appeal forms for the 2016-2017 academic year will be available August 1, 2016.
 The deadline to submit an appeal for students enrolled for the 2016-2017 academic year is April 1, 2017.
 Students enrolled for the Fall 2016 semester only must submit their appeal no later than November 1, 2016.